open-simulation-platform/open-simulation-platform.github.io/cse-cli.md

 - Run a simulation based on a single FMU (usually for testing/debugging purposes)
 - Show information about an FMU

-The output from the simulations is in the form of CSV files that can be easily parsed by other programs, for example Microsoft Excel.
+The command line application is suitable when multiple sets of simulations can be executed in parallel.
+An example for such use case could be in design, where there typically are multiple system variants and parametrizations of the system.
+It can simulate single FMUs and show the model descriptions.
+Besides being a necessary simulation tool, the CSE command line interface also serves as a demonstration for how client applications can make use of the CSE co-simulation library.
 With the command-line interface, the co-simulation library is used to enable co-simulation from the command-line.